A trip to Paris will be much more pleasant and successful for you if you learn a little about French social customs first.

 When I was a teenager and learned that I would be spending my last year in high school as an exchange student in Paris, I was actually quite disappointed, would you believe!

+I wanted adventure.
 I had really hoped to go to somewhere like Africa or South America; somewhere with really severely different culture, customs and traditions from my typical North American home in the Canadian prairies.

 I saw France as being just another typical western-world country with the same traditions and customs as I knew in Canada.